 The Global Challenge is a chance for students and recent graduates to learn more about the issues they care about and present their findings to the world.

 Tackling global challenges starts with understanding a problem and its wider context, rather than jumping straight into a business plan or an idea for a quick fix.
 Participants are asked to demonstrate a deep understanding of a pressing social or environmental issue by mapping out the landscape of the current solutions and identifying missing opportunities for positive change.

-Winners of the Global Challenge will receive cash prizes and the best submission will win tickets to the Skoll World Forum 2018 (including a subsidy for travel costs).
+Winners of the Global Challenge will receive cash prizes and tickets to the Emerge Conference 2017, and the best submission will win tickets to the Skoll World Forum 2018 (including a subsidy for travel costs).
 In addition, partner universities may provide their own prizes to finalists, including access to the ‘Apprenticing with a Problem’ funding to to facilitate further research on the chosen topic or other development opportunities.

 £2,000 cash prize

 Tickets to Emerge 2017, including a travel allowance

 £1,000 cash prize Tickets to Emerge 2017, including a travel allowance